Is She Born with it? Maybe it's a Good Routine.

 9. Customize your routine

 Everyone’s hair is different, and everyone’s hair changes with time, stress, and seasons.
-Our line is meant to be easily customizable, with different recipes you can use.
+Our line is meant to be easily customizable.

 If you want to mix a little bit of this shampoo with that shampoo, a little bit of this conditioner with that conditioner, do it!
 I promise you’ll begin to become more in tune with your hair and scalp needs.
 First get the basics down and establish a consistent routine, then make changes when needed!